tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 ---
 title: Godot 4 Golang MMO Part 1
-description: How to begin creating an MMO with Godot 4 and Golang!
+description: How to setup everything you need to get started with a Godot 4 MMO using Golang as the backend.
 redditurl:
 ---

 Ready to get started?
 In [the last post](/2024/11/08/godot-golang-mmo-intro), we had some explaining to do.
-In this post, we will install some tools we need to get started, setup our packet system, and create a simple packet to test it out.
-Let's get to it!
+In this post, we will install some tools we need to get started, setup our packet system, and create an extremely simple means of communicating these packets between the server and the client.

 ## Installing essential tools